-History of colloidal silver
+History of colloidal silver water

-For thousands of years silver has been used as a medical treatment by civilisations all over the world.
+Believe it or not, silver has been used as a medical treatment by civilisations all over the world.
 Before it was used as a healing agent, silver was used as an anti-bacterial disinfectant.
 With the creation of antibiotics, silver fell from favour in the medical world.
 Today colloidal silver is popular as a natural remedy in alternative medicine.
 Here is a brief history of colloidal silver:

 The people of Ancient Greece and Rome were the first to acknowledge that those who ate and drank from silverware became ill less than those who ate from ceramics and iron.
 The Romans also stored all perishable liquids in silver containers.
 Herodotus, the Father of History wrote that the Persian kings exclusively drank water carried in silver containers.
 In his writings, as early as 400 BC, Hippocrates described silver as the only treatment for ulcers.
 He also noted that silver could be used to heal wounds and control disease.
 It was likely that silver was also used for medicinal purposes in Rome as it was mentioned in the pharmacopeia in 69 BC.